-Output 4 - Social cohesion, respect for human rights - including, in particular, the rights of women and girls- and access to justice are progressively strengthened at local level - contributing to greater community resilience.
+Output 4 - Social cohesion, respect for human rights - including, in particular, the rights of women and girlsand access to justice are progressively strengthened at local level - contributing to greater community resilience.

 PUNOs will reinforce and bolster social cohesion and reconciliation with the involvement of the communities and other local stakeholders using a community needs-based approach and working with civil society organizations.
 Positive customary and traditional practices that are aligned with human right principles will be leveraged to promote conflict resolution and reconciliation.
-PUNOs will also promote community dialogue and engagement to prevent conflict, radicalization and violent extremism (PVE), particularly focused on youth at the local level.
-Dialogue platforms and networks will be enhanced with the participation of women, youth, community leaders such as religious, traditional and tribal elders, IDPs, returnees and minority groups.
-PUNOs will leverage existing peacebuilding structures including Community Development Councils (CDC), Community Based Organisations, CSOs, peace committees, amongst others, to support resilience and recovery plans to revitalize services for the local population.
-Informed by rapid appraisals, PUNOs will support interventions to prevent gender-based violence and empower women, girls and vulnerable groups as they have been severely affected post-15 August with movement restrictions, increasing violence, limited access to information and services, and loss of income due to the new regulations of the DFA.
+PUNOs will also promote community dialogue and engagement to prevent conflict, radicalization, and violent extremism (PVE), particularly focused on youth at the local level.
+Dialogue platforms and networks will be enhanced with the participation of women, youth, community leaders such as religious, traditional, and tribal elders, IDPs, returnees and minority groups.
+PUNOs will leverage existing peacebuilding structures including Community Development Councils (CDC), Community Based Organizations, (CSOs) and peace committees etc., to support resilience and recovery plans to revitalize services for the local population.
+Informed by rapid appraisals, PUNOs will support interventions to prevent gender-based violence and empower women, girls, and vulnerable groups as they have been severely affected post-15 August with movement restrictions, increasing violence, limited access to information and services, and loss of income due to the new regulations of the DFA.

-Capacities of civil society organizations (CSOs), community-based organizations (CBOs) and women and youth groups will also be strengthened as key players for local peacebuilding, resilience and recovery.
+Capacities of civil society organizations (CSOs), community-based organizations (CBOs) and women and youth groups will also be strengthened as key players for local peacebuilding, resilience, and recovery.
 PUNOs will also support context-specific advocacy and sensitization efforts on human rights, access to justice and social cohesion addressing potential drivers of conflict and violence and promoting drivers for peacebuilding.
 PUNOs will adopt a strong conflict sensitivity approach under this output to ensure communities are not exposed to additional risks arising from participation in activities of this joint programme.
 The activities will follow human rights due diligence and will mainstream the programme's risk management strategy, conflict sensitivity and the 'do no harm' approaches elaborated in the respective sections of this programme.

 Strengthening the human rights situation is both a cross-cutting principle and a 'stand-alone' objective of this joint programme.
-The situation analysis shows that human rights, especially for women and girls, has deteriorated significantly - including rights to education, health, employment, culture and freedom of expression.
+The situation analysis shows that human rights, especially for women and girls, has deteriorated significantly - including rights to education, health, employment, culture, and freedom of expression.
 Other vulnerable groups and minorities are also under threat of being left behind.
 PUNOs will put human rights and gender equality up front to implement this joint programme and will deliver programmatic activities to protect and promote human rights at local level.
-Assessments, including a regional gender analysis, will be conducted to identify specific needs of different groups and social constructs in the Northern region.
-In relation to human rights, PUNOs will also address the specific issue of cultural rights and the right to culture, by providing awareness and capacity-building on the vital importance of protecting cultural heritage as a means of promoting social cohesion, and by directly engaging communities in the rehabilitation, maintenance and protection of heritage sites.
-Under this output, PUNOs will also support local Afghan media organizations in producing and disseminating content developed based on professional standards, with a focus on the provision of factual, verified and humanitarian information, conflict-sensitive reporting, and educational broadcasting.
+Assessments, including a regional gender analysis, will be conducted to identify specific needs of diverse groups and social constructs in the South-Eastern region.
+PUNOs will support Afghan media in producing and disseminating content developed based on professional standards, with a focus on the provision of factual, verified and humanitarian information, conflict-sensitive reporting, and educational broadcasting.